gtktorres/webportfolio/README.md

-This is a Next.js project that I use for my [website](https://guevaratorres.space)
+A Next.js project that I use for my [website](https://guevaratorres.space).

 ## Getting Started